 Last month, the UNSC met to vote on another resolution, drafted by the United Kingdom, blaming Iran for supporting “terrorist activities” in Yemen for allegedly violating the arms embargo.
 The measure did not pass, however, thanks to a veto from Russia.
 But the UNSC did unanimously adopt Russia’s counter-resolution, which continues the devastating sanctions against Yemen with Iran’s name removed.
 This resolution essentially upholds all previous UN actions concerning the war in Yemen, which include an asset freeze, travel ban, and sanctions.

-Challenging the international isolation and skewed media coverage
+Challenging international isolation

 Saudi Arabia has failed nearly all of its political and military objectives in Yemen.
 There is, however, one goal Riyadh has achieved: isolating Yemen from the international community.